PatrickAlphaC/hardhat-smartcontract-lottery-fcc/README.md

 6. Enter your raffle!

-You're contract is now setup to be a tamper proof autonomous verifiably random lottery.
+Your contract is now setup to be a tamper proof autonomous verifiably random lottery.
 Enter the lottery by running:

 ```
 yarn hardhat run scripts/enter.js --network sepolia